Black musselcracker: Biology

-Black musselcrackers are is a solitary and have been recorded preying on a wide variety of prey, mainly molluscs, crustaceans, and echinoderms as adults.
+Black musselcrackers are solitary and have been recorded preying on a wide variety of prey, mainly molluscs, crustaceans, and echinoderms as adults.
 The adults are found on deeper topographically varied reefs in both inshore and offshore waters.
 The juveniles prefer shallower reefs, just below the low tide mark at depths of less than 10 m.
 Tagging studies have revealed that both juveniles and sub-adults are very sedentary and, that the limited data obtained on the movements of larger adults suggests that there is an easterly movement up the South African coast.
 Studies of the otoliths of this species show that it grows slowly and has a long life, with 45.5 years being the age of the oldest fish recorded.

 This species is thought to be a protogynous hermaphrodite and, off the Eastern Cape, spawning occurs between May and October.
 Sexually mature adults are not found in the Western Cape suggests that the adults move east to the Eastern Cape and KwaZulu-Natal.
 The smallest females found which was reproductively active had a fork length of 53 cm and the age at which 50% of the fish are sexually mature is thought to be 10 years old.
 They are thought to change sex from female to male at a fork length of 70 cm, around 18 years of age, and fish with fork lengths in excess of 95 cm are all male.